MrGreen-ie/COSC-4P02-Group-11/documentation/prd.md

    - Handle moderate concurrency (multiple users pulling content simultaneously).
 2. **Scalability & Modularity**
    - Built in a way that allows switching the database from SQLite to a more robust system (e.g., PostgreSQL) if usage grows.
-   - The AI integration (OpenAI API) should be modular so it can be swapped or extended with other NLP/LLM services in the future.
+   - The AI integration (Gemini API) should be modular so it can be swapped or extended with other NLP/LLM services in the future.
 3. **Reliability**
    - The aggregator and summarization services must reliably run without crashing, even if certain sources or APIs fail.
    - The scheduling feature must handle unexpected downtime or restarts without losing track of queued tasks.
 4. **Security**
    - Protect user data with secure authentication and password hashing (Flask-Login, HTTPS, etc.).
-   - Store secrets (OpenAI API key, database credentials) in environment variables or a secure location.
+   - Store secrets (Gemini API key, database credentials) in environment variables or a secure location.
    - Prevent unauthorized access to user accounts and avoid exposing sensitive data (like personal email lists).
 5. **Maintainability**
    - Code must be well-documented; particularly the AI integration logic and data flow.